sybeam27/IAP-ZSAS/README.md

-# IAP-AS: Zero-Shot Industrial Anomaly Segmentation with Image-Aware Prompt Generation
+# Zero-Shot Industrial Anomaly Segmentation with Image-Aware Prompt Generation
 Zero-Shot Anomaly Segmentation by IAP-AS, a model designed to detect anomalies in industrial images, precisely identify their locations, and restore abnormal images to normal using an LLM prompting and zero-shot segmentation techniques.
 ![framework](./figures/fig.%202.jpg)